felixwatts/felixwatts.github.io/xmas-tip/index.md

 ### Ingredients

-- 1 cup red lentils
+- 1 cup dry red lentils
 - 3-4 large cloves of garlic
 - ~6 tblsp cooking oil
 - 2-5 cups of water, there's quite a lot of leeway with the amount of water depnding on how runny you like your dhal.
 I like mine runny.